finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Bug-Fix: When the Stack becomes 3, it clones the last 2 cards as a separate stack
 - Bug-Fix: Grand Archive TCG multi-player
   - Memory Zones aren't displayed on the joining client.
-  - Host's Decks aren't shown on the Joining Client.
   - Memory zone face done cards aren't shown on the joining client.
-  - Loaded Decks on the joining client don't go to their respective zones
 - Cards: Support more than 1 card face (Dual-Faced Cards)
 - Game-Play: Cards Action modal - includes draw many and contextual green button for default action based on card location